sages-pl/src-python/docs/sonarqube/1-ui/1e-quality-gates.md

 **Tasks**:
 1. Navigate to the **Quality Gates** section in the **Administration** menu.
-2. Edit the default quality gate and modify a condition (e.g., change the required test coverage percentage).
+2. Edit the default quality gate and modify a condition (change the required test coverage percentage to 85%).
-3. Apply the new quality gate to a specific project and check its status afterward.
+3. Apply the new quality gate to a specific project.

 ---

-### Exercise 3: Configure a Quality Gate for a Pull Request
+### Exercise 3: Configure a Quality Gate for a Pull Request (Developer Edition)

 **Objective**:
 Set up a Quality Gate for pull requests to ensure code quality before merging.